Meghan Markle Could Reach A ‘Breaking Point’ Over Growing Criticism, Claims Royal Expert

 — Daily Express (@Daily_Express) July 11, 2019

-Furhtermore, Arbiter pointed out that members of the royal family are expected to do as the queen does and not complain about things, though no one would argue that doing so makes them easy targets.
+Furthermore, Arbiter pointed out that members of the royal family are expected to do as the queen does and not complain about things, though no one would argue that doing so makes them easy targets.

-Earlier this week, Meghan might have acknowledged a certain level of difficulty as far as dealing with life in the limelight at the Lion King movie premier in London on Sunday.
+Earlier this week, Meghan might have acknowledged a certain level of difficulty as far as dealing with life in the limelight at The Lion King movie premiere in London on Sunday.
 Singer Pharrell Williams congratulated her and Harry on their union, adding that it is not easy in today’s climate.

 “Thank you, they don’t make it easy,” Meghan said, People magazine reported.

-As The Inquisitr previously reported, Harry and Meghan might already being suffering from the strains of a tough year.
+As The Inquisitr previously reported, Harry and Meghan might already be suffering from the strains of a tough year.
 From the reported feud with William to royal expectations to the birth of her first child, Meghan does have a lot on her plate.

 While some critics would agree that the couple has brought some of the stress on themselves for ignoring protocol and choosing to do things their own way, that does not diminish the strain they may be feeling as a result of those choices.